Nagios Plugins

 -u url or username (--url or --username)

-Plugins with more than one type of threshold, or with threshold ranges
+For plugins with more than one type of threshold:

 Test Cases